Primitives¶

 buffer and the number of bytes used.

-The syntax for a Buf literal is 0x[hexDigits]
+The syntax for a Buf literal is 0x[hexDigits].
+You can use whitespace

 (including newlines) between bytes.
 For example: